 The Fund for Kalorama Park, a 501(c)(3) organization, was established in 1995 for the purpose of improving the facilities, land, plantings, and programs at Kalorama Park and its immediate environs.
 Since its incorporation, the Fund has spent nearly $100,000 to provide maintenance, trees, landscaping, and benches and to fund recreational activities in the Park.
 The Fund has also served to provide community input to the City's Department of Parks and Recreation with respect to its management of the park, including the provision of playground equipment and various capital improvements over the years.
 The Fund has provided financial support for various youth activities such as the park basketball, soccer, and double dutch teams, and for trips to amusement parks and college tours.

-Our mission statement is: Creating a beautiful park and building community
+Our mission statement is: Creating Beauty, Building Community

 Our vision statement is: To make our park a beautiful place, a point of pride and inspiration for all